aaccurso/aaccurso.github.io/about.md

 And after that I travelled to NYC on 2 ocassions (again work related trips), the first time during summer and the second during winter.

-On both trips I stayed for 3 weeks, and I saw it as a great opportunity to visit other close cities.
+On both trips I stayed around 3 weeks, and I saw it as a great opportunity to visit other cities which were close.

 ![Wall Street, New York](https://scontent-gru2-2.xx.fbcdn.net/v/t31.0-8/15800790_10211455960134111_3306919316352222283_o.jpg?oh=3b2583ff1d0cb9cdfa5b94572a65919a&oe=5999EB11){:.is-centered style="max-height: 500px" title="Wall Street, USA"}
 _With my girlfriend at the Wall Street christmas tree_{:.is-centered}